StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 **Example of where the service.name is displayed within the Traces Perspective**

 1) In your top navigation bar click on the `trace perspective` menu item.
-2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).
+2) Find the trace in the list of traces and click on it to expand the trace.
+There might be multiple traces, make sure you select one that contains your trace.
 3) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 4) A row with the key `span.serviceName` will contain the value you defined, as seen below in the image.